How To Save Money - Top Saving Tips

 Avoid lifestyle creep

-It's likely that you'll make more money in your thirties than you did in your twenties and more in your forties than in your thirties and so on.
-One clever way to save money, almost without realising it — is to avoid “lifestyle creep” at all costs.
-Lifestyle creep means that as soon as you start earning more money, you instantly upgrade your life.
-Think — getting a better apartment, nicer clothes, a more expensive car or a nice watch.
-Suddenly all these luxury items become necessities and you've thrown a ton of money that could be saved, right down the swanny.
-When you get a raise, a bonus, inheritance or an influx of money — as tempting as it might be to spend, save the money instead.

-At Wealthsimple, we built a better way to invest with lower fees than big banks.
-With no account minimum and free transfers — what's not to love.
-Learn more about the Wealthsimple ISA here or get started investing now.
+At Wealthsimple, we built a better way to save with higher rates than big banks.
+With no account minimums and free transfers — what's not to love.
+Learn more about Wealthsimple Save here or sign up today.